Welcome to the Early Development Lab at UVA

 Most of our studies involve children from infancy to the age of 8.
-The lab is conveniently located in Gilmer Hall on UVA grounds in Charlottesville, and most studies involve a fun, one-time visit lasting about one hour.
+The lab is conveniently located near The Corner on UVA grounds in Charlottesville, and most studies involve a fun, one-time visit lasting about one hour.
 Parents may be with their children throughout the visit if desired.

 We are always looking for children and families willing to be involved in our studies!